andytriboletti/openspace-swift/README.md

 ![Open Space](https://i.imgur.com/8ERjHc9.png)

 # TODO
+• Login, Sign in, Sign out, delete account

+• Ship selection screen for new users

 • Save last location of your ship in User Defaults so if you leave the game and come back you don't keep starting near Earth.

 • Work on Moon view